elaina-hales/startup/README.md

 ### Technologies
 - **HTML** - Using HTML for structure.
 3-4 HTML pages, one for score, login, game play, and information if they aren't sure how to play.
 - **CSS** - Application styling for different screen sizes
-- **React** - Users can type their answers and submit them, use buttons to interact with the game.
+- **React** - Users can type their answers and submit them, use buttons to interact with the game
-- **Service** - Backend service for retrieving the category of the day and entering new user scores into the application.
+- **Service** - Backend service for retrieving the category of the day and entering new user scores into the application
 - **DB/Login** -  Store users and scores in database.
 Register and login users.
 Credentials securely stored in database.
-Can't see the leaderboard unless authenticated.
+Can't see the leaderboard unless authenticated
 - **Websocket** -  Leaderboard allows users to see each other's scores